LEDs or ‘Light Emitting Diodes’ provide a highly efficient and long-lasting source of light.

 Imagine an LED linear ring suspended lower than the surrounding lighting.
 This application can create a sense of focus in particular areas and is extremely effective when installed in museums or galleries to highlight exhibits.

-Recessed lighting is installed in a hollow opening in a surface, such as a ceiling or a wall.
+Recessed linear lighting is installed in a hollow opening in a surface, such as a ceiling or a wall.
 This type of linear LED can be used to create clean, invisible lines or shapes of light that blend seamlessly into the ceiling and wall surfaces of a space to become a part of its fabric.

 Recessed lighting can have a powerful impact and often transforms a space, adding the wow factor to contemporary architectural design.
-Increasingly popular in the workplace, recessed linear LED lighting requires thoughtful design.
+Increasingly popular in the workplace, recessed linear lighting requires thoughtful design.